 - Other trainings with justification provided outlining how the topic relates to core care management functions.

 The following will NOT be accepted as part of the required ongoing annual training:

-Annual training requirements may be prorated based on start date in the case of a case manager’s first year.
+Annual training requirements may be prorated based on start date in the case of a care manager’s first year.

-If you have questions or difficulties accessing online materials, please contact the Division of Aging by email at firstname.lastname@example.org .
+If you have questions or difficulties accessing online materials, please contact the Division of Aging by email: firstname.lastname@example.org .